Divorce Case in Las Vegas

-Divorce can be very traumatic and sad, especially if children are involved.
+Divorces can be very traumatic and sad, especially if children are involved.
 That’s why you need an expert to guide you through the process and counsel you through the emotional impact of your case.
+I am a Las Vegas Divorce Attorney.
 I have been handling divorce cases in Nevada since 1985 and know family law inside and out.
 There are a lot of things you need to do prior to filing to optimize good results.
 That’s why you need to hire me.

 Nevada is a “no fault divorce” state.
 The only “ground” for divorce you need to allege is “incompatibility”.
 Incompatibility reduced to its simplest terms simply means that you do not want to be married anymore.
 It means your likes and dislikes have become so widely divergent that you can no longer live together as husband and wife.